 Next we chose “Icon Based” as our logo style.
 While there is no right or wrong answer to this, as Reflection we would have undertook research into logo styles commonly found in the baking industry to support this decision.

 We then proceeded to select a bunch of fonts that we liked.
 As mentioned previously, we were selecting fonts that appealed to us.
 As Reflection our research would have highlighted fonts that appealed to the bakery’s customers.

-Our standards weren’t set very high but the fact that we could describe our business and add keywords to depict our values gave us a little hope.
-Upon submission we were subject to a neat little animation sequence that informed us that our logos were being generated, business cards were being made and social media posts were being created.
+Our expectations weren’t very high, but we had a little hope in being able to describe our business and list keywords to represent our values.
+A neat little animation sequence confirmed our submission.
+It informed us that our logos were being generated, business cards were being made and social media posts were being created.
 Exciting stuff… until we saw the results.

-As you can see we were met with a myriad of icons, font choices and colours.
+As you can see, a myriad of icons, font choices and colours appeared on the page that followed.
 None of which reflect traditional values or even the baking industry for that matter.
 We were expecting to see at least a loaf of bread.

 We ran the same experiment but as a premium tie retailer just to be sure.
 As predicted the arbitrary results did not reflect the business or its premium values specified in the initial description at the start of the process.

 Logo generators simply produce quantity over quality.
 You can spend a lot of time scrolling through results until you find something you like, but don’t be fooled into thinking you’re getting an effective logo.
 The end result will be a logo, pieced together from uninspired shapes, fonts and colours, unrepresentative of your business and its values which ultimately could be generated by someone else.